gilberthappi/OOP-school-library/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖 [oop_school_library] <a name="about-project"></a>
 *OOP School Library* is a school library app.
-In this part of the project, we implement the classes to represent students and teachers.
+In this part of the project, we used the **Decorator Design Pattern** to correct names of people.
 <br/>

 ## 🛠 Built With <a name="built-with"></a>